 Halloween is actually just the beginning of a string of otherworldly holidays.
-The tricks, treats and customs of Halloween, now mostly secular, are based in part on an ancient Christian festival that spans November 1st and 2nd.
+The tricks, treats, and customs of Halloween, now mostly secular, are based in part on ancient Celtic and Christian festivals.

 But did you know that the Halloween customs extend past October 31?
 In fact, the day after Halloween is a celebrated day in many parts of the world.

 What is All Saints’ Day?